 Simple English definitions for legal terms

-Read a random definition: proper care
+Read a random definition: child pornography (CP)

 The Blockburger test is a way to determine if a person can be punished for two different crimes or charged again for the same incident.
 It compares the elements of two charges to see if each charge has at least one element that the other does not.
 This test is also known as the same-elements test or actual-evidence test.
 It is important to note that this test looks at the elements of the charges, not the facts of the incident.